7 Relationship Tips To Be Great

 Mind you, if they have a reason to change, that’s a different thing altogether.

 Resist trying to change someone else for your own gain.
-You’re unlikely to like this behaviour yourself.
+You’re unlikely to like this behavior yourself.

 Romance Shouldn’t Be A Whiny Situation